All Posts

 What is the average price for SOC 2?

-It is difficult to estimate a true average price of SOC 2 given the multiple moving pieces.
-However, we could estimate the cost of SOC 2 through explicit case studies.
-One of these that’s publicly available is StrongDM’s publicly documented SOC 2 audit.
+It is difficult to estimate a true average given multiple moving pieces.
+One of these that's publicly available is StrongDM's publicly documented SOC 2 audit.
+StrongDM invested $147,000 all-in on their SOC 2 Type I audit.
+Their breakdown included:

 The strategic imperative: why SOC 2 compliance is beneficial in the long-run

 The result?
 You achieve enterprise-grade security compliance without the enterprise-grade complexity or cost structure.
-Your team can focus on building your product and serving customers while Zip Security handles the intricate details of maintaining continuous compliance and a fantastic security posture.

-Learn More
+Learn more

 Questions about this article?
 Get in touch with our team below.